OpenEvalProject/evals/manuscripts/elife-82584/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/82584/elife-82584-fig1-v2.jpg)

 **Figure 1.:** (A) The Spike (S) protein trimer (PDB:6VSB) (protomers in dark blue, teal, and green) with receptor-binding domain (RBD), N-terminal domain (NTD), S1/S2 site, fusion peptide, 2P substitutions (985-986), additional 6P substitutions (817, 892, 899, 942), and glycans.
 (Image created in https://Biorender.com) (B) Sequence organization for SARS-CoV-2 S (NTD = N-terminal domain, RBD – receptor binding domain, SD1=subdomain 1, SD2=subdomain 2, FP = fusion peptide, HR1=heptad repeat 1, HR2=heptad repeat 2, T.A.=transmembrane domain, I.T.=intracellular domain).
 The brackets define the recombinant soluble S used in this study.
 Furin cleavage site (685) is indicated by arrowhead (C) Mutations in Alpha, Delta, and Omicron BA.1 S mapped onto the S structure.
 Mutations in the NTD, RBD, S1, and S2 domains are represented as blue, green, purple, and yellow dots, respectively, wherever a mutation can be visualized.
-(D) Mutations specific to Alpha, Delta, and Omicron BA.1 S variants.Figure 1—source data 1.
+(D) Mutations specific to Alpha, Delta, and Omicron BA.1 S variants.

 S plays three critical roles in facilitating host cell entry: S must bind ACE2, be proteolytically processed, and promote membrane fusion.
 During the viral entry process, the S is processed by furin protease at the S1/S2 cleavage site either prior to or after S binding to ACE2 receptor.
 This enables secondary cleavage by a separate protease (commonly transmembrane serine protease 2 (TMPRSS2) or cathepsin) at the S2 site (Peacock et al., 2021; Shang et al., 2020; Vankadari, 2020), which leads to dissociation of S1 and release of the S2 subunit to drive membrane fusion and cellular entry.
 Domain-specific investigation of S and its variants have provided insights into the effects of mutations on functionalities in isolation.
 However, there is a need to address the composite impact of individual variants on S conformation.
 Altered conformations in mutant S from variants would impact interactions of S with ACE2 (Raghuvamsi et al., 2021) and downstream functions.